Skip to content

 4. Cover probability = 1 - normalCdf(0, mean=edge, sd=13.5).
 For an edge of 2.2 points: cover probability is 56.5%.

-The reliability diagram above shows what a healthy spread model produces — predicted and actual within a percentage point at every bucket, sample sizes that justify the points.
-When the gap exceeds three points consistently in one direction, the model is biased; when it widens at one bucket only, that feature combination is broken.
-Either way, fix calibration before adding new features.
+The chart above shows what a healthy spread model produces — stated odds and real cover rate within a percentage point at every confidence level, with enough bets behind each point to trust it.
+When the gap runs three-plus points the same direction across the board, the model is biased; when it blows out at one confidence level only, that group of inputs is broken.
+Either way, fix the confidence before adding new stats.

 From model to bet: vig removal, Kelly, and line shopping